Here's A Transcript Of Trump Saying He Signed The Spending Bill He Threatened Not To Sign

-After Congress worked into the early morning to pass a spending bill, Trump surprisingly threatened to veto it on Friday.
+After Congress worked into the early morning to pass a spending bill, Trump surprisingly threatened to veto it Friday.
 Then in a news conference he said he'd actually signed it.
-Here's a transcript of his words and other officials from Federal News Service:
+Here's a transcript of his words and other officials' from Federal News Service:

 TRUMP: Thank you very much, everybody.